Peptic Ulcer

 Each person’s symptoms may vary.
 In some cases, ulcers don’t cause any symptoms.

 Peptic ulcer symptoms may look like other health problems.
-Always see your healthcare provider to be sure.
+Always see your doctor to be sure.

 How are peptic ulcers diagnosed?

-Your healthcare provider will look at your past health and give you a physical exam.
+Your doctor will look at your past health and give you a physical exam.
 You may also have some tests.

 Imaging tests used to diagnose ulcers include:

 • Upper GI (gastrointestinal) series or barium swallow.
-This test looks at the organs of the top part of your digestive system.
-It checks your food pipe (esophagus), stomach, and the first part of the small intestine (the duodenum).
+This test looks at your food pipe (esophagus), stomach, and the first part of the small intestine (duodenum).
 You will swallow a metallic fluid called barium.
 Barium coats the organs so that they can be seen on an X-ray.
+Live X-ray images (fluoroscopy) are viewed on a screen as the barium moves through your upper GI tract.

 • Upper endoscopy or EGD (esophagogastroduodenoscopy).
-This test looks at the lining of your esophagus, stomach, and duodenum.
-It uses a thin lighted tube called an endoscope.
-The tube has a camera at one end.
+This test looks at the lining of your upper digestive tract.
+It uses a thin lighted tube that has a camera at one end.
 The tube is put into your mouth and throat.
 Then it goes into your esophagus, stomach, and duodenum.
-Your healthcare provider can see the inside of these organs.
 A small tissue sample (biopsy) can be taken.
 This can be checked for H. pylori.

-You may also have the following lab tests to see if you have an H. pylori infection:
+You may also have lab tests to see if you have an H. pylori infection.
+These may include:

 • Blood tests.
 These check for infection-fighting cells (antibodies) that mean you have H. pylori.
 Blood tests can also check for a low blood count if you've had bleeding from the ulcer.